Donghoon Shin

 Papers accepted to DIS and CUI

-Our papers on LLM personlization have been conditionally accepted to DIS 2025 and CUI 2025
+Two papers on LLM personlization have been accepted to DIS 2025 and CUI 2025

 Joining Microsoft Research as a research intern